Rehabilitation Projects

 What happens if my rehabilitation project encounters unexpected issues or cost overruns?

-Rehabilitation projects should include contingency reserves in the initial budget to address unexpected conditions.
-If overruns exceed contingency, borrowers must fund the shortfall from other sources as we do not increase loan amounts mid-project.
-We work with borrowers to adjust timelines and draw schedules when issues arise, offering extension options when justified by documented progress.
-Communication is essential, we can often suggest solutions when projects encounter challenges.
+Rehabilitation budgets should include 10 to 15 percent contingency reserves as baseline — particularly for pre-war buildings in Greater Boston where concealed conditions are common.
+If overruns exceed contingency, borrowers fund shortfalls from other sources as we do not increase loan amounts mid-project.
+We work with borrowers to adjust timelines and draw schedules when documented issues arise, and we offer extension options for projects experiencing legitimate delays.
+Early communication when problems surface gives us the most options to help find workable solutions.